Silueta (wrestler)

-Joana Guadalupe Jiménez Hernández (born December 15, 1985) is a Mexican luchadora, or female professional wrestler, better known as Dark Silueta (Spanish for Dark "Silhouette").
-She is working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) and Japan's Lady's Ring promotion, portraying a tecnico ("Good guy") wrestling character.
-She originally worked as an enmascarada, or masked wrestler but was forced to unmask after losing a match to Zeuxis.
+Joana Guadalupe Jiménez Hernández (born December 15, 1985) is a Mexican professional wrestler better known as Dark Silueta (Spanish for Dark "Silhouette").
+She is working for the Mexican promotiom Consejo Mundial de Lucha Libre (CMLL) and Japan's Lady's Ring promotion, portraying a tecnico ("Good guy") wrestling character.
+She originally worked as an masked wrestler but was forced to unmask after losing a match to Zeuxis.

 Personal life

 Jiménez was born and still resides in Guadalajara, Jalisco, Mexico.
 She is married and the mother of two children, her first son was born in April 2010 and a son born in 2018.